junissen/Target_Repository/README.md

 This repository houses the file `route.js`.
 This node application allows users to look up the arrival time for the next Metro Transit train or bus for their desired route, stop, and direction.

 To run, clone repository and install necessary node dependencies by running `npm install` in the command line.
-To run, the user has two options for checking the next arrival time.
+The user has two options for checking the next arrival time.

-For the first option, the user can input their exact route, stop and direction into the command line.
+If the user knows the information, they can input their exact route, stop and direction into the command line.
 Run the following code: `node route.js 'ROUTE' 'STOP' 'DIRECTION'`.
 This will output the next arrival.
 Below is an example of this application.

 ![Alt Text](./Gif_images/output_manual.gif)